 Trapping is one option.
-Mounds of fresh sand provide a hint as to tunnel location.
+Except when raising young, pocket gopher lead solitary lives.
+Fresh mounds provide a hint as to tunnel location.
 Probe between two fresh mounds for best chances of locating the tunnel.
 Attach macabee trap with wire or twine to above ground stake.
-Dr. Terry Salmon, University of California, San Diego illustrates macabee trap placement.
+Dr. Terry Salmon, University of California, San Diego illustrates macabee trap placement in the video below.

 Baits are effective.
-Use products registered for use in Florida, on southeastern pocket gopher.
+Use products registered for use in Florida.
 Follow label recommendations.

-Natural predators include owls, hawks, coyote and pine snake.
+Natural predators – owls, hawks, coyote and pine snake.
 Domestic cats and dogs could catch them as well.
-Female pocket gopher have one or two litters per year with one to three young per litter.